contigen/Currency-Converter/README.md

 # A currency converter

-A very basic currency converter 10 currencies.
+A very basic currency converter, converts for 10 currencies.